 [Summary: The head of the Greek forces was the proud king Agamemnon.
 He had killed his own daughter, Iphigenia, in order to appease the goddess Artemis (big sister of Apollo, and one of the children of Zeus and Leto), who was angry with Agamemnon and so, had stalled the Greek forces on the coast, at Aulis.
 In order to set sail for Troy they needed a favorable wind, but Artemis ensured the winds would fail to cooperate until Agamemnon had satisfied her -- by performing the required sacrifice of his own daughter.
 Once Artemis was satisfied, the Greeks set sail for Troy where to fight the Trojan War.]

 Agamemnon did not stay in the good graces of either of the children of Leto for long.
-He soon incurred the wrath of her son Apollo, the brother of Artemis.
-In revenge, Apollo caused an outbreak of plague to lay the troops low.
+He soon incurred the wrath of her son, Apollo.
+In revenge, Apollo the mouse god caused an outbreak of plague to lay the troops low.

 After much Greek suffering, Agamemnon agreed to the recommendation of Calchas the seer, but only on condition that he take possession of the war prize of Achilles -- Briseis -- as a replacement.

 A minor point to think about: When Agamemnon had sacrificed his daughter Iphigenia, he hadn't required his fellow Greek aristocrats to give him a new daughter.